dchaib/Caliburn.Micro.ReactiveUI/README.md

 ## What does it support?

 It supports the latest versions of Caliburn.Micro (starting with v1.4) and ReactiveUI (starting with v4.3.0), for .Net 4.5, WinRT and Silverlight 5.

-Since Caliburn.Micro is moving to a Portable Class Library with version 2.0, Caliburn.Micro.ReactiveUI will also be bundled as a PCL.
-The next version will support the framework supported by both Caliburn.Micro and ReactiveUI, namely .Net 4.5, Windows store apps (for Windows 8 and higher) and Windows Phone 8.
-In other words, support for Silverlight 5 will stop at the version 1.2.2.
+Since Caliburn.Micro is moving to a Portable Class Library with version 2.0 (currently in alpha2), Caliburn.Micro.ReactiveUI will also be bundled as a PCL.
+The next version will support the framework supported by both Caliburn.Micro and ReactiveUI, namely **.Net 4.5, Windows store apps (for Windows 8 and higher) and Windows Phone 8**.
+In other words, support for Silverlight 5 will stop at version 1.2.2.

 ## Where can it be found?